LasseRosenow/riot-runtime-config/README.md

 ### Add custom schema to the registry

 The registry itself already comes with many configuration schemas that live within the `sys` root configuration group.
-But sometimes an application needs some custom runtime configurations that are too specific for the registry to abstract, so it is possible to register custom CS within the `app` root configuration group.
+But sometimes an application needs some custom runtime configurations that are too specific for the registry to abstract, so it is possible to register a custom CS within the `app` root configuration group.
 One MUST NOT register a custom schema within the `sys` root configuration group, as this would almost certainly result in conflicts whenever RIOT gets updated.

 Below is a diagram that shows the behavioral flow of adding a custom schema: